back to blog

 • "We have quality assurance people that will test the app for you."

 You can't give a buggy app to your customers.
 And testing an app properly takes time.
 So you want to hear them talk about quality practices because it means that there is some degree of quality.
+If there is no QA in your plan, your app timeline is going to slip as you wrestle with quality issues throughout.
+The app will feel 90% done and the last 10% will take forever.

 • "We test as we go, not just at the end."